-Candidates offered admission to the Physician Assistant Program will undergo a criminal background checks and drug screening following admission.
-Students at least once during enrollment.
+Candidates offered admission to the Physician Assistant Program will undergo a criminal background checks and drug screening following admission, again prior to clinical rotations, and as needed for clinical sites.

 The curriculum is twenty-four consecutive months in duration and is designed to provide an understanding of the rationale for skills used in patient assessment, diagnosis, and management.
-The first twelve months of the program are devoted to preclinical studies in the basic medical and behavioral sciences, and the remaining twelve months to clinical experiences in primary care, medical and surgical specialties, and advanced study in evidence-based medicine.
+The first twelve months of the program are devoted to preclinical studies in the basic medical and behavioral sciences, and the remaining twelve months to clinical experiences in primary care, medical and surgical specialties, and advanced study in evidencebased medicine.